The weatherman thinks we will have a high around 80° today but the

 some.
 There are loads of wildflowers

-everywhere along the old road which alternates between solid bedrock and mud holes.
+everywhere along the road which alternates between solid bedrock and mud holes.
 After crossing another trail intersection

 right and once again we catch some glimpses through the trees of the river down